robertjskelton/robertjskelton.github.io/_posts/2023-07-25-building-the-costco-northport-shed.markdown

 ---
 layout: post
-title:  "Building the Costo Nortport Shed"
+title:  "Building the Costo Northport Shed"
 date:   2023-07-25 10:00:14 -0400
 categories: renovations
 ---

 ![Shed](/images/shed/5.jpg)

-My dad and I built the [Costco Nortport](https://www.costco.com/northport-wood-storage-shed---do-it-yourself-assembly.product.4000051398.html) shed over a long weekend, here's how we did it, how much it costs, and some other details.
+My dad and I built the [Costco Northport](https://www.costco.com/northport-wood-storage-shed---do-it-yourself-assembly.product.4000051398.html) shed over a long weekend, here's how we did it, how much it costs, and some other details.

 [Full Google Photos Album](https://photos.app.goo.gl/Qv9BwJ5rraUtgQgA6)